dwighthouse/onfontready/docs/howToBreakOnfontready.md

 * `504 pixels ("M")` + `456 pixels ("i")` = 960 pixels in serif
 * `480 pixels ("M")` + `480 pixels ("i")` = 960 pixels in monospace

-As with Scenario #1 and #2 above, since these strings are of equal width, `onfontready` may falsely assume the font has already been loaded.
+As with #1 and #2 above, since these strings are of equal width, `onfontready` may falsely assume the font has already been loaded.

 [◀ Back to Docs Home](README.md)